kogakure/website-11ty-stefanimhoff.de/src/posts/2020/zettelkasten-note-taking-devonthink.md

 ### Locally Stored Data

 The second rule crosses out a lot of the famous new star apps like [Notion](https://www.notion.so/) or [Roam Research](https://roamresearch.com/).
-As cool and innovative these tools are, they are not for me.
+As cool and innovative as these tools are, they are not for me.
 I know both tools allow exporting your notes as Markdown, but being locked out of Notion for 3 days—they had problems with their mail server—is proof of the importance of my second rule.
 DEVONthink is local first, but cloud providers and synchronizing files are possible.
 You can backup your data and always access it, even without an internet connection.

 ### Data in Open Formats

-The next rule crosses out all kinds of software, that has some internal database format or virtual file format which lets you loose your metadata when exporting a note—if this is possible at all.
-Also, tools that need you to run a specific server, plugin, extension that might not be available any more ten years later.
+The next rule crosses out all kinds of software, that has some internal database format or virtual file format which lets you lose your metadata when exporting a note—if this is possible at all.
+Also, tools that need you to run a specific server, plugin, extension that might not be available any more than ten years later.
 I also consider [Evernote](https://evernote.com/) to be in this category.
 While it is possible currently to export the notes as HTML, this might not be the case in the future.
 They additionally bake in styles in the HTML which leads to a lot of my notes being hard to read today—black foreground on a black background or tiny fonts.
 DEVONthink allows every format.
 It has really good support for Markdown, but you can store everything you like.
 It also allows converting files into a huge amount of different formats.

-### Encryped Data
+### Encrypted Data

 The last two rules are nice to have and not a deal-breaker: I want my data encrypted.
 Storing my data in some cloud where a bored employee or curious intelligence officer might read my notes is not acceptable.
-DEVONthink allows encrypting the local databases (or just use the Mac hard disc encryption) and encrypts all cloud storage vaults by default with a very high standard.
+DEVONthink allows encrypting the local databases (or just using the Mac hard disc encryption) and encrypts all cloud storage vaults by default with a very high standard.
 They even warn their customers, that losing the password will mean you lose the data.

 ### No Monthly Rent